Cognitive Behaviors that Enable Self-Improving Reasoners, or, Four Habits of Highly Effective STaRs: Related Work

 \paragraph{In-Context Search and Self-Improvement.} In contrast to external search methods, another line of research focuses on enabling models to search sequentially in language.
 This has been achieved through various approaches such as 1) in-context examples \citep{gandhi2023strategic}, 2) finetuning on linearized search traces \citep{gandhi2024stream, lehnert2024beyond}, and 3) training on self-correction examples \citep{ye2024physics, qu2025recursive, kumar2024training, hwang2024self}.
 Recent work by \citet{schultz2024mastering} bridges the gap between in-context and external search methods, demonstrating improved performance on strategic games \citep[cf.][]{xiang2025towards}.
 While effective, these approaches often require careful engineering of training data to incorporate desired behaviors like self-correction and backtracking.

 \paragraph{Reinforcement Learning for Reasoning.} The prospect of models autonomously discovering effective reasoning strategies has motivated significant research in reinforcement learning approaches.
 Early work in teaching language models to reason with verifiable outcomes explored various RL methodologies, from off-policy and batch methods \citep{zelikman2022star,havrilla2024teaching, hoffman2023training} to on-policy approaches \citep{zelikman2024quiet, kazemnejad2024vineppo, cui2025process}.
 These methods differ in their approaches to credit assignment in reasoning trajectories.
 A notable breakthrough came with Deepseek-R1 \citep{guo2025deepseek, jaech2024openai}, which demonstrated that even a simplified version of PPO \citep{schulman2017proximalpolicyoptimizationalgorithms} called GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} could lead to significant improvements and the emergence of in-context search behaviors.
-Recent analyses by \citet{li2025llms}, \citet{liu2025oatzero}, and \citet{yeo2025demystifyinglongchainofthoughtreasoning} have begun to unpack these results, revealing that supervised fine-tuning with long, structured chains of thought enhances both the efficiency and performance of RL compared to shorter reasoning chains.
-However, a crucial question remains unanswered: why do some models successfully learn through RL while others fail to improve?
+Recent analyses \citep{li2025llms}, \citet{wu2024comparative}, \citet{liu2025oatzero}, \citet{ye2025emergence} and \citet{yeo2025demystifyinglongchainofthoughtreasoning} have begun to unpack these results, revealing that supervised fine-tuning with long, structured chains of thought enhances both the efficiency and performance of RL compared to shorter reasoning chains.
+However, a crucial question remains unanswered: why do some models successfully learn through RL while others fail to improve? \citep{yeo2025demystifyinglongchainofthoughtreasoning}briefly discuss this issue by analyzing the frequency of phrases related to reflective reasoning in the pretraining dataset but their analysis remains limited.
 Our work addresses this gap by investigating the essential properties of initial models that enable successful reinforcement learning of reasoning behaviors.